 Pack order sets the products in the shares from heaviest, at the top of the label, to lightest, at the bottom of the label.
 Harvie has smart defaults set in the system for pack order, but each farm may override the pack order by editing that product.

 10. Pack boxes in order of the list on the label.
 This is important because Harvie has setup the heaviest items first on the list so they can be placed in the box first, as not to damage more delicate products.
 More importantly though, the label order makes it easier to pack customized shares.

 11. Delivery - Labels can be printed in the order you need - email email@example.com and provide the delivery route.
 The drivers report will also be in this order.
 This is important because it helps with efficiently packing your delivery vehicle.

 Note: for your next delivery estimate, make sure to click “Copy Delivery” from the last delivery so all of your inputs (products and extras) transfer over.
 This will save you a lot of time!

 To copy a previous delivery:

 Once you have deliveries created, you can copy them to create new deliveries.
 Click the “Deliveries” option in the main menu to view your list of existing deliveries.
 Any completed delivery can be copied; you’ll see a yellow “Copy Delivery” button next to the available deliveries.
 Copying a delivery copies the main box contents as well as the extras.
 You’ll be able to add items, delete items and edit items in the delivery using the same steps outlined in the new delivery process.
+If you copy a delivery in which you used the title override feature, the delivery builder will look for a matching product, and use it if found.
+If there is no matching product, the delivery builder will create one for you and use it.
 Note that the last farm happening copies as well so you will need to create a new one and replace the old.